facebook/react-native-website/docs/layout-props.md

 ### `columnGap`

-`columnGap` property sets the size of the gap (gutter) between an element's rows.
+`columnGap` property sets the size of the gap (gutter) between an element's columns.
 It works like `column-gap` in CSS.
 See https://developer.mozilla.org/en-US/docs/Web/CSS/column-gap for more details.

 | Type   | Required |
 | ------ | -------- |